scholarslab/scholarslab.github.io/pages/visit/use-the-lab.md

 ---
 layout: page
-title: Spaces and Equipment
+title: Use the Lab
-permalink: /spaces-and-equipment/
+permalink: /use-the-lab/
 nav: true
 redirect_from:
   - /hours-and-spaces